 Pharyngitis and tonsillitis are throat infections that cause inflammation.
 If the tonsils are mainly affected, it's called tonsillitis.
 If the throat is mainly affected, it's called pharyngitis.
 If you have both, it’s called pharyngotonsillitis.
 These infections are spread by close contact with others.
 Most cases happen during the winter or colder months.

 There are many causes of throat infections.
 Viruses are the most common cause and antibiotics won't help.
 Causes of throat infections include:

 Bacteria such as strep

 The symptoms of pharyngitis and tonsillitis depend greatly on what’s causing it.
 For some people, symptoms may start quickly.
 For others, symptoms start slowly.
-These are the most common symptoms of pharyngitis and tonsillitis:
+The most common symptoms of pharyngitis and tonsillitis are:

 Fever (low-grade or high-grade)

 Not feeling well